seikot345/CUSCO/README.md

 ./output/marker.list
 ```
 # Primer design
-This process can be done with "primer" command if you prepare following files:
+This process can be done with "prime" command if you prepare following files:
 ```
 ./cusco.py
 ./input/gff/sample1.gff, sample2.gff, ...